pycontribs/pyrax/docs/cloud_files.md

     meta = {"color": "blue", "flower": "lily"}
     cf.set_account_metadata(meta)

-Note that by default this call will add all of the key pairs to your existing metadata.
+Note that by default this call adds all of the key pairs to your existing metadata.
 If you wish to overwrite any existing metadata with the new values, add the parameter `clear=True` to the call:

     meta = {"color": "blue", "flower": "lily"}
     cf.set_account_metadata(meta, clear=True)